wboumans/atgel/README.md

 </c:forEach>
 ```

-These example are in the test app, its simpler and much faster approximately **x600** times as fast.
+These examples are in the test application supplied, its simpler and much faster approximately **x600** times as fast.
 This software was created by Jon Pallas, ATG architect - jon@varelma.com